Get Help Today(877) 648-4288

 Physical Signs Of Shooting Heroin

-Shooting Heroin creates unique risks that outweigh the other methods of taking Heroin.
+Shooting Heroin creates unique risks that outweigh the other methods of using Heroin.
 Some of the risks and signs of use are visible.
-Some of the most common visible signs of shooting Heroin are track marks on the arms of the user.
-Other signs of shooting Heroin include both collapsed veins, or scarred veins, meaning the vein has caved in.
+Some of the most common visible signs of shooting Heroin are track marks, or needle marks, on the arms of the user.
+Other signs of shooting Heroin include collapsed veins (meaning the vein has caved in) or scarred veins.
 As a result, blood flow may be difficult.
 The individual can experience discoloration around the vein, swelling, bruising and stinging of the vein when he or she experiences a blown (ruptured) vein.

 Shooting Heroin, HIV, Heart Problems & Hepatitis C